playfulprogramming/playfulprogramming/content/sonukapoor/posts/mastering-angular-unit-testing/index.md

 ### Setting providers

-Use the [componentProviders](https://testing-library.com/docs/angular-testing-library/api#providers) to set the providers for your component.
+Use the [componentProviders](https://testing-library.com/docs/angular-testing-library/api/#componentproviders) to set the providers for your component.
+If you need to set the providers at the module level, consider using the [providers](https://testing-library.com/docs/angular-testing-library/api/#providers) instead.

 ### Set @Input/@Output